alexandru/backup-cloud/README.md

-# Backup Cloud - OneDrive to NextCloud
+# Backup Cloud

-A Docker container that periodically backs up files, via `rclone`, from one remote to another (e.g., from OneDrive to NextCloud).
+A Docker container that periodically backs up files, via `rclone`, from one remote to another (e.g., from OneDrive to NextCloud, or to local).

 ## Usage